olek-osikowicz/goa-bulk-generator/README.md

-# GOA Bulk Generator
+# GOA Maps generator

-A tool for generating map posters in bulk using OpenStreetMap data.
-The generator creates SVG and optionally PNG images with customizable templates, map layers, and text areas.
+A tool for generating map posters using OpenStreetMap data.
+The generator creates SVG with customizable templates, map layers, and text areas.

 ## Gallery